Negotiation and Conflict Management (MBA) Master's Degree

 What's the Job Outlook?

-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed human resources and labor relations managers and specialists was expected to increase by 22% from 2008-2018 (www.bls.gov).
-During this time, the number of working arbitrators, mediators and conciliators was projected to grow by 14%.
-Demand for professionals with conflict resolution skills is expected to rise as more employers attempt to settle disputes without attracting publicity, disrupting business or incurring unnecessary costs.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed human resources specialists was expected to increase by 5% from 2014-2024 (www.bls.gov).
+During this time, the number of working arbitrators, mediators and conciliators was projected to grow by 9%.
+According to the BLS, these types of dispute resolution options are faster and less costly than litigation, but employment demand could be limited by various budget constraints.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: